Dynamic Precise and Imprecise Probability Kinematics: Related literature

-It is worth noting that in \cite{ergo.th} the authors provide an ergodic theory for the limit of a sequence of successive DIPK updates of a set representing the initial beliefs of an agent.
+It is worth noting that in \cite{ergo_dipk} the authors provide an ergodic theory for the limit of a sequence of successive DIPK updates of a set representing the initial beliefs of an agent.
 As a consequence, they formulate a strong law of large numbers.
+Those results are instrumental to increase the applicability of DIPK; for example, they underpin generalizations of classical MCMC procedures that allow for DIPK updating.